DreamyStranger/MonoGame-Platformer/README.md

 # MonoGame-Platformer

-Implementation of a mix of Entity-Component System (ECS) framework with object-oriented programming (OOP) using MonoGame.
+Implementation of a mix of Entity-Component framework approach with object-oriented programming (OOP) using MonoGame.

 Assets Used: [Pixel Adventure 1](https://pixelfrog-assets.itch.io/pixel-adventure-1)